konveyor/enhancements/enhancements/assessment-module/README.md

 Clicking on "Create archetype" will create the archetype, close the modal and refresh the archetypes view to include the newly created archetype.

-**Creating a new archetype should trigger a process to calculate the applications the archetype is associated with.** If the user remains in the Archetype view, it should be automatically refreshed once the process ends to reflect the associated applications.
+**Creating a new archetype should trigger a process to calculate the applications the archetype is associated with based on the Criteria Tags.** If the user remains in the Archetype view, it should be automatically refreshed once the process ends to reflect the associated applications.

+>**Note**: Tags from sources Archetype and Assessment will be ignored when calculating the archetype match for applications.

 ###### Editing archetypes

 Existing custom migration targets can be edited by clicking on the kebab at the right side of the corresponding row and selecting the option *Edit*.

-This will open a modal window similar to the one used for creating archetypes, but with a *Save* button instead of the *Create archetype* one. **If the list of tags that define the archetype changes, the process to calculate the applications the archetype is associated with should be triggered again**.
+This will open a modal window similar to the one used for creating archetypes, but with a *Save* button instead of the *Create archetype* one. **If the list of Criteria Tags that define the archetype changes, the process to calculate the applications the archetype is associated with should be triggered again**.

 ###### Deleting archetypes